nefff1/moths-CH-Reser-1/README.md

-# Five decades of trapping reveal effects of season, weather and underlying environmental variables on moth abundance, richness and biomass
+# Moth communities are shaped by season, weather, elevation and landscape composition

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.14439275.svg)](https://doi.org/10.5281/zenodo.14439275)

 This repository contains codes and some data that were used in the analyses for the manuscript:

-Neff F, Chittaro Y, Korner-Nievergelt F, Litsios G, Rey E, Knop E. **Five decades of trapping reveal effects of season, weather and underlying environmental variables on moth abundance, richness and biomass.**
+Neff F, Chittaro Y, Korner-Nievergelt F, Litsios G, Rey E, Knop E. **Moth communities are shaped by season, weather, elevation and landscape composition.**

 The study is based on a vast moth community dataset from Switzerland collected by Dr. Ladislaus Rezbanyai-Reser.